Pine Mountain Settlement School

 DEAR FRIEND LETTERS Index (1911 – )

-The DEAR FRIEND LETTERS of Pine Mountain Settlement School are used to keep former students, trustees, and friends of the institution informed regarding the activities of the School and to solicit financial support for institutional programming and physical facilities.
-The periodical letters generally written by the Director may also be “farmed ” out to others to touch special interests and appeals.
+The DEAR FRIEND LETTERS of Pine Mountain Settlement School are used to keep former students, trustees, and friends of the institution informed regarding the School’s activities and to solicit financial support for institutional programming and physical facilities.
+The letters generally written by the Director may also be “farmed ” out to other editors to address special interests and appeals.

-The letters, which most always begin with “Dear Friend,” generally contain a running account of additions to the built environment; additions of staff or departures of workers; donations; events of importance to the School or community; educational program updates; biographical information of individuals associated with the School; and economic indicators for those interested in the financial health of the School.
-Most importantly, they are tools for raising operational and endowment money for the School.
+The Dear Friend Letters, generally begin with the greeting, “Dear Friend.”
+They generally contain a running account of additions to the built environment, new hires, departures of staff, financial appeals, events of importance to the School or community, educational program updates, and frequently biographical information of individuals associated with the School.
+For the reader, the Letters can be good economic indicators for those interested in the financial health of the School.
+Most importantly, when aggregated, they are good indicators for readers of the health of the School and, for the writers, a tool for staying in touch with loyal donors and for raising operational and endowment money for the School through gentle nudging.

-The letters or flyers are generally brief and their format is irregular depending on the Director’s guidance.
-The Dear Friend Letter is mailed in addition to the more broadly disseminated NOTES (Notes from the Pine Mountain Settlement School, 1919-2001).
-Also, like NOTES, the DEAR FRIEND LETTERS were mailed several times a year.
+The letters or flyers are usually brief and their format is irregular depending on the Director’s communication style.
+The Dear Friend Letter is mailed in addition to the more broadly disseminated NOTES (Notes from the Pine Mountain Settlement School, 1919-2001) and usually on an irregular basis.
+Like NOTES, the DEAR FRIEND LETTERS often narrate the historical highs and lows of the institution.

 FREQUENCY AND FORMAT

-While the frequency and format of the DEAR FRIEND LETTERS varies with the Director’s instruction, they remain a key document for tracing the history and development of the institution.
-The LETTERS were more frequent in the early development years of the settlement school and were largely written by Ethel de Long [Zande] until her death in 1928.
-These early letters reflect her ability to tug at the heart-strings of donors and are an intimate and often personal reflection of the early activity of the School.
-Later letters are more generic and often specific to programming and urgent needs.
-Also, in later years the Directors generally elected to use NOTES as the main vehicle for communication and fund-raising and some of the candid commentary found in the DEAR FRIEND LETTERS is lost in the more broad and generic reporting on the activity of the institution.
+While the frequency and format of the DEAR FRIEND LETTERS vary with the Director’s instruction, they remain a key document for tracing the history and development of the institution.
+The LETTERS were more frequent in the early development years of the settlement school.
+Largely written by Ethel de Long [Zande] until 1928, the year of her death, these early letters reflect her ability to tug at the heartstrings of donors.
+The well-crafted well-received letters brought to the School an important and strong base of support.
+The letters are intimate and upbeat and also often directed to specific targets.
+They are always intimate and often personal reflections of the early activity of the school.
+Later letters are more generic and often specific to programming or urgent needs.
+Further, with the closing of the Boarding School, in later years, the Directors generally elected to use NOTES as the main vehicle for communication and fund-raising and some of the candid and sometimes personal commentary found in the DEAR FRIEND LETTERS is lost in the more detached, broad and generic reporting on the activity of the institution.

 The following list is a partial accounting of the DEAR FRIEND LETTERS and a few accompanying or associated mailings.
-Not all years are represented and these will be updated as additional DEAR FRIEND LETTERS are scanned and added.
+Not all years are yet [2024] represented and these will be updated as additional DEAR FRIEND LETTERS are located, scanned, and added.
 The years following the end of the Boarding School years are presently sparse, but more will be added as they are processed.

-Letters prior to 1913, the year of the founding of the School, represent fund-raising efforts prior to and during the establishment of the institution.
+Letters prior to 1913, the year of the founding of the School, represent fund-raising efforts prior to and during the activity of Katherine Pettit and Ethel de Long and others to establish, build, and maintain Pine Mountain Settlement School, the institution.

 DEAR FRIEND LETTERS Index